Statistical Decision Theory with Counterfactual Loss: Introduction

 where the expectation is taken over the joint distribution of $\bX$ and $Y(\pi(\bX))$.
-Since only one potential outcome is observed per unit, the risk is generally unidentifiable unless the treatment rule coincides with the one used to generate the data.
-Consequently, additional assumptions --- most notably, strong ignorability of treatment assignment \citep{rosenbaum1983central} --- are required to identify the risk and determine optimal treatment rules \citep[e.g.,][]{manski2000identification, kitagawa2018should, athey2021policy}.
+Since only one potential outcome is observed per unit, i.e., $Y=Y(D)$, the risk is generally unidentifiable unless the treatment rule coincides with the one used to generate the data.
+Consequently, additional assumptions, such as the strong ignorability of treatment assignment \citep{rosenbaum1983central}, are required to identify the risk and learn optimal treatment rules \citep[e.g.,][]{manski2000identification, kitagawa2018should, athey2021policy}.

 In this paper, we generalize the standard framework of statistical decision theory for treatment choice by introducing a broader class of loss functions.
 Specifically, we consider counterfactual losses, which depend on the full set of potential outcomes rather than the outcome under the selected treatment alone.
-That is, the loss takes the form $\ell(d; \{Y(d^\prime)\}_{d^\prime\in\cD}\})$, where $\cD$ denotes the support of the treatment variable $D$.
+That is, the loss takes the form of $\ell(d; \{Y(d^\prime)\}_{d^\prime\in\cD})$.
 We refer to this as a {\it counterfactual loss} because it evaluates each decision in light of the alternative outcomes that could have occurred had a different treatment been chosen.
-Given this loss, we define the {\it counterfactual risk} for measuring the performance of treatment rule $\pi$ as:
+Given this generalized loss, we define the {\it counterfactual risk} for measuring the performance of treatment rule $\pi$ as:

 where the expectation is taken over the distribution of covariates $\bX$ and all potential outcomes $\{Y(d)\}_{d\in \cD}$.